johnBuffer/Vue-MongoQueryBuilder/README.md

 # Vue-MongoRequestBuilder

-A visual MongoDB search request builder using Vuejs as framework with bootstrap.
+A visual MongoDB query builder using Vuejs as framework with bootstrap for CSS.

 This app builds a json object (with MongoDB query syntax) recursively using expression blocks.